HeadspaceMeditation/react-use-form/README.md

   validate: () => boolean // trigger validation
   getValue: () => T // retrieve the current form value
-  isEmpty: boolean // true if all fields are undefined, null or "" }
+  isEmpty: boolean // true if all fields are undefined, null or ""
+  isTouched: boolean // true if any of the field-level `touched` is true
+  reset: () => void // reset form to initial state
+}

 function useForm<T>(fieldDefinitions: FieldDefinitions<T>, defaultValue?: T): UseForm<T>